Circular polarization of gravitational waves from magnetorotational supernovae: Results

 The upper panel of Fig.~\ref{fig:specV} shows the plus and cross modes of the GW strains, $h_{+}$ and $h_{\times}$, respectively, observed along the initial rotational axis, i.e., the direction of the north pole at a source distance of 10\,kpc.
 The lower panel shows its $V$-mode spectrogram.
 We find the coherent large $V$-mode amplitude at $t_{\rm{pb}}<230\,{\rm ms}$, which indicates strong circular polarization of the GW.
-Following \citet{Bugli23}, we compare this blue region in Fig.~\ref{fig:specV} to twice the maximum rotation frequency.
+Following \citet{Bugli23}, we compared this blue region in Fig.~\ref{fig:specV} to twice the maximum rotation frequency.
 As was indicated by \citet{Bugli23} for the usual characteristic strain, we confirm here that for $t_{\mathrm{pb}}<230$\,ms, this blue region is always below twice the maximum rotation frequency, indicating that this feature originates from rotation.
 The moment-of-inertia–weighted average rotation rate of the PNS decreases rapidly at $220\,{\rm ms}<t_{\rm{pb}}<340\,{\rm ms}$, after which the PNS hardly rotates at all~\citep{Shibagaki24}.
-In fact, the $V$-mode amplitude is in a quiescent phase during $220\,{\rm ms} < t_{\rm{pb}} < 400\,{\rm ms}$ and irregularly shows both positive and negative values afterwards.
-This is a clear indication that the $V$-mode amplitude does not solely stem from the rotational effect after $t_{\rm{pb}}\sim 220$\,ms.
+The $V$-mode amplitude is in a quiescent phase during $220\,{\rm ms} < t_{\rm{pb}} < 400\,{\rm ms}$ and irregularly shows both positive and negative values afterward.
+This is a clear indication that the $V$-mode amplitude does not stem from the rotational effect after $t_{\rm{pb}}\sim 220$\,ms alone.

-In Fig.~\ref{fig:detectV} we compare spectra of the characteristic GW strains seen from the pole at a distance of 10~kpc for the $I$- and $V$-modes (see Appendix~\ref{Sec:NumericalSetup} for details) with the achieved O4 and target O5 sensitivity curves of LIGO~\citep{LIGO:T2000012,LIGO:T2500310}, Virgo~\citep{zenodoGWTC4,LIGO:T2000012}, and KAGRA~\citep{LIGO:T2000012,KAGRA:T1707038}.
-Following \citet{Shibagaki21}, we calculate the sensitivity curves of the GW detectors for the $V$-mode by assuming that two co-located detectors measure the GW plus and cross modes, respectively, and that the detector's noises are Gaussian.
-Figure~\ref{fig:detectV} shows that both $I$- and $V$-mode characteristic GW strains have a peak at $\sim$90~Hz.
+In Fig.~\ref{fig:detectV} we compare the spectra of the characteristic GW strains seen from the pole at a distance of 10~kpc for the $I$ and $V$ modes (see Appendix~\ref{Sec:NumericalSetup} for details) with the achieved O4 and target O5 sensitivity curves of LIGO~\citep{LIGO:T2000012,LIGO:T2500310}, Virgo~\citep{zenodoGWTC4,LIGO:T2000012}, and KAGRA~\citep{LIGO:T2000012,KAGRA:T1707038}.
+Following \citet{Shibagaki21}, we calculated the sensitivity curves of the GW detectors for the $V$ mode by assuming that two co-located detectors measure the GW plus and cross modes, respectively, and that the detector noises are Gaussian.
+Figure~\ref{fig:detectV} shows that the $I$- and $V$-mode characteristic GW strains peak at $\sim$90~Hz.
 In this idealized situation, the signal-to-noise ratios of the GW peaks for the upcoming O5 run are expected to fall between the achieved O4 and target O5 levels, reaching $\sim$50--70 for the most sensitive detectors.